patrickbwarren/python3-adaptive-BD/README.md

 repository for some simulations related to particle trapping by diffusiophoresis (DP).

-Equation numbers in the code refer to this paper.
+Equation numbers in the code refer to the above paper.

 In the initial commit, the code `lsjet_adaptive.py` contains both the algorithm and an application to DP trapping in the vicinity of slender